Scotch Bonnet vs Wiri Wiri: Jerk Heat or Guyanese Pepper Sauce

 Wiri Wiri reads brighter and more compact.
 In vinegar sauce, it can feel direct and peppery without needing a long ingredient list.

 Do not flatten Wiri Wiri into a generic Scotch bonnet substitute.
-Its value is the Guyanese table-sauce lane, not only matching heat.
+Its value is the Guyanese table-sauce role, not only matching heat.

 Buying Reality